 Santa Barbara County has a comprehensive set of ordinances or laws that govern dangerous dogs.
-Below are some of the animal control laws that state how the county will deal with dangerous or vicious dogs that attack other animals or human beings.
+Below are some animal control laws that state how the county will deal with dangerous or vicious dogs that attack other animals or human beings.

 Sec.
 7-22.
-Dangerous animals generally.
+Dangerous Animals Generally

 (a) It shall be unlawful for the owner or person having custody of any animal determined to be a dangerous animal, after notification from the county, to fail to take such action as may be required by the county to protect persons or other animals from such dangerous animal.

 (b) After notification from the county of the determination that an animal is dangerous, if the owner or person having custody of a dangerous animal fails forthwith to take such action as required by the county to protect persons or other animals from such dangerous animal, the dangerous animal may be seized and humanely destroyed by the county.
 The taking of such action shall in no way absolve the owner or custodian of a dangerous animal from civil liability or other criminal liability.
 (Ord.
 No. 2850, § 5)

 Sec.
 7-23.
 Procedure When Animal Bites Person or Animal

 The county may direct the owner or custodian of any animal which is determined by the county to have bitten any person or other animal to comply with one of the following procedures if so required by the county:

 (a) Isolate the biting animal on the premises of the owner or custodian of such animal for a period of time determined by the county.

 (b) Surrender the biting animal to the county for isolation and impoundment for the period of time determined by the county.